Personality Tests: What Your Results Actually Mean

 The most widely used personality tests are based on the Five Factor Model (FFM) of personality traits — openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
 These models measure how much each trait influences our behavior in different areas of life, such as relationships, work, and decision-making.

-Other popular tests are based on Jungian theory or psychological types like the Myers-Briggs Type Indicator.
+Other popular tests for identifying personality types are based on Jungian theory or psychological types like the Myers-Briggs Type Indicator.
 Jungian theory focuses on understanding inner motivations and archetypes, while the Myers-Briggs Type Indicator assesses how your preferences in different areas (e.g., thinking vs. feeling) shape your decision-making.

 Interpreting personality test results